-- Positively encouraging the sense of shared ownership in the project and its goals with the whole team.
+- Positively encouraging a sense of shared ownership in the project and its goals in the whole team.

 - Holding project team members to account for project slippage.

-- Identifying weaknesses in project team approach and identifying the root causes of the issues.
+- Identifying weaknesses in the project team's approach and identifying the root causes of the issues.

 - Having the difficult client conversations if other routes have failed.

 - Supporting and coaching the project team, in particular the Delivery Lead and Delivery Manager.

 - Escalating performance issues to the Chapter Leads.

 The Delivery Manager is responsible for the successful delivery of the solution.

 - Ensuring effective and timely communication with our clients, teams and other appropriate stakeholders.